yii2tech/csv-grid/README.md

 ```

 **Heads up!** By default [[\yii2tech\csvgrid\ExportResult]] uses [PHP Zip](http://php.net/manual/en/book.zip.php) extension for the archive creating.
-Thus is will fail, if this extension is not present in your environment.
+Thus it will fail, if this extension is not present in your environment.

 You can setup your own archive method via [[\yii2tech\csvgrid\ExportResult::archiver]].
 For example: